Temple Owls: Field Hockey

 Temple field hockey teams have finished among the NCAA's top 20 no less than 13 times in the last 15 seasons, while producing 24 All-Americans.
 Jane Catanzaro, a four-time All-American between 1987 and 1990, won the prestigious Honda Award in the 1990–91 academic year, for outstanding achievement and excellence in intercollegiate athletics.
 Amanda Janney led the field hockey team for 10 years until she resigned in 2015.
 The program advanced to the Atlantic 10 Tournament for 10 straight seasons from 2003 to 2012.
 The Owls have made three NCAA Tournament appearances (1990, 1991, 1992) and won the A-10 Championship in 1991.
 The current coach is Michelle Vittese, leading the field hockey team since 2021.

 Gymnastics

 The gymnastics program started in 1975.
-The current gymnastics team is coached by current Assistant Coach Rachel Innis (2019–Present) and prior head coach was Umme Salim-Beasley, hired as Temple's head women's gymnastics coach in late April, 2015; Salim-Beasley had spent a prior four seasons as an assistant coach at Rutgers University, and was named the East Atlantic Gymnastics League (EAGL) Assistant Coach of the Year in 2014.
+The current gymnastics team is coached by current assistant coach Rachel Innis (2019–Present) and prior head coach was Umme Salim-Beasley, hired as Temple's head women's gymnastics coach in late April, 2015; Salim-Beasley had spent a prior four seasons as an assistant coach at Rutgers University, and was named the East Atlantic Gymnastics League (EAGL) Assistant Coach of the Year in 2014.
 Since 2009, the Owls have placed third in the ECAC three times (2009, 2010, 2012), and fourth two times (2011, 2013).
-From 2019–2021 the gymnastics program won three straight conference titles.
+From 2019 to 2021 the gymnastics program won three straight conference titles.
 The Owls claimed the ECAC title in 2019 and 2020, and won the first ever EAGL title in 2021.
-Despite earning an automatic bid by winning the EAGL, Temple did not compete in the NCAA tournament due to Covid-19 protocols.
+Despite earning an automatic bid by winning the EAGL, Temple did not compete in the NCAA tournament due to COVID-19 protocols.